caresteouvert/caresteouvert/README.md

 So you can either directly contribute to OpenStreetMap (using [opening_hours:covid19=*](https://wiki.openstreetmap.org/wiki/Key:opening_hours:covid19) tag on individual features), or add rules concerning chain stores in [Covid enseignes repository](https://github.com/PanierAvide/Covid_enseignes#report-information).

+Data derivated from Ça reste ouvert can be downloaded at this URL : https://download.osmontrouge.fr/caresteouvert/

 ## License

 Copyright (c) "Ça reste ouvert" 2020